Estimating outflow masses and velocities in merger simulations: impact of r-process heating and neutrino cooling: Outflow models: unbound matter and asymptotic velocity

 \subsection{Geodesic criterion}

 The simplest method often used in numerical simulations to estimate whether a fluid element is unbound, and what its asymptotic velocity might be, is the geodesic criterion.
 When using that criterion, we make the assumption that the ejecta follows spacetime geodesics in a time-independent, asymptotically flat spacetime~\cite{hotokezaka:13}.
 Then, the time component of the 4-velocity one-form ($u_t$) is a conserved quantity.
+A particle following a geodesic is unbound if $u_t<-1$, and its Lorentz factor at infinity ($\Gamma_\infty$) is given by \beq \Gamma_\infty = -u_t. \eeq We note that if $\Gamma_\infty-1<0$, we can instead interpret that quantity as the specific gravitational binding energy of the matter at late times, and use that estimate to obtain approximate values for the orbital timescale of that bound material, and thus its fallback timescale.
+This will remain true for other estimates of $\Gamma_\infty$ derived in this manuscript, and is discussed in more detail in Sections II.E and II.F.

-A particle following a geodesic is unbound if $u_t<-1$, and its Lorentz factor at infinity ($\Gamma_\infty$) is given by \beq \Gamma_\infty = -u_t. \eeq A few milliseconds after merger, and when $GM/(rc^2)\ll 1$ (with $M$ the mass of the remnant and $r$ the distance between the remnant and the ejecta), the assumption of a time-independent, asymptotically flat spacetime is usually well justified.
+A few milliseconds after merger, and when $GM/(rc^2)\ll 1$ (with $M$ the mass of the remnant and $r$ the distance between the remnant and the ejecta), the assumption of a time-independent, asymptotically flat spacetime is usually well justified.
 However, assuming that particles follow spacetime geodesics is less accurate.
 Both thermal energy and nuclear binding energy may be partially converted into kinetic energy as the fluid expands in the surrounding interstellar medium, and that acceleration of the ejecta is entirely ignored by the `$u_t$' criterion.
 As a result, this simple method typically seems to work well when (a) the ejecta is cold; and (b) simple equations of state that ignore nuclear binding energies are used.